harivigneshpro333/Employee_Increment_Form_java-project/README.md

 DESPRICTION:
        Its a increment salary can view in this project in our organization and Just A Simple Java Programming
+Software Used:
+            * Eclipse idle for java
+Concepts Used For:
+            * If-else Condition
+            * Oops Concept
+            *
+Packages used for:
+            * import java.util.*
 INPUT;
 Excepted input like:
 ____________________________________________________________________________________